๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 Retaliation

 South Dakota prohibits retaliatory evictions.
 If the eviction closely follows a tenant’s complaint about housing conditions or exercise of a legal right, the tenant may raise retaliation as a defense.
-Document all legitimate, non-retaliatory business reasons behind your eviction action to rebut this claim.
+Document all legitimate, non-retaliatory business reasons behind your eviction action.

 ๐Ÿšซ